nickalie/nship/README.md

 - `labels` (map of key-value pairs, optional): Labels to assign to the container.
 - `networks` (list of strings, optional): List of network names to connect the container.
 - `restart` (string, optional): Restart policy (`no`, `on-failure`, `always`, `unless-stopped`).
-- `commands` (list of strings, optional): List of commands to run inside the container.
+- `command` (list of strings, optional): List of commands to run inside the container.
 - `build` (object, optional): Configuration for building the Docker image before running the container.
   - `context` (string, required): Build context path where the Dockerfile is located.
   - `args` (map of key-value pairs, optional): Build arguments to pass to the Docker build command.